Mutual funds : What you need to know about Execution-only Platforms

 Investors takeaways

-Investors may encounter challenges in distinguishing and selecting between platforms provided by RIAs/brokers to clients and Category 1 and Category 2 EOPs.
-The choice between them boils down to whether you prefer an AMC-integrated experience (Category 1 EOP) or a more independent, investor-centric platform (Category 2 EOP).
-In contrast, due to the absence of registered entities and the definitive guidelines for category 2, it is recommended that investors exercise patience and closely monitor upcoming developments before making any financial decision.
+Investors may encounter challenges distinguishing between platforms provided by RIAs/brokers to clients and Category 1 and Category 2 EOPs.
+The choice concerns whether you prefer an AMC-integrated experience (Category 1 EOP) or a more independent, investor-centric platform (Category 2 EOP).
+In contrast, due to the absence of registered entities and the definitive guidelines for Category 2, it is recommended that investors exercise patience and closely monitor upcoming developments before making any financial decision.
 The SEBI framework for EOPs continues to undergo refinement, and additional regulations may be introduced in subsequent stages.

 To sum it up, EOPs exclusively provide direct plans.
 Certain EOPs may establish a direct linkage with AMCs for unit generation for investors, while others procure units through exchanges or exchange-enabled mechanisms.
-Over the long term, SEBI aims for these entities to establish decent revenue models to ensure operational integrity and mitigate risks for investors.
+Over the long term, SEBI aims for these entities to establish decent revenue models to ensure operational integrity and mitigate investors risks.

 For DIY investors looking at direct plans, researching deeply about funds to invest in is the most critical task.
-With SEBI’s guidelines, there has to be some thought given to choosing the right platform as well.
+With SEBI’s guidelines, some thought must also be given to choosing the right platform.